choreo-idp/choreo/README.md

 Overall Status: ✅ READY
 🎉 Choreo has been successfully installed and is ready to use! 🚀
 ```

+Now you have choreo installed and running on your docker environment and `choreoctl` installed into your dev container.
+You can proceed to the next steps to see how you can deploy your first component in Choreo.

 ### Deploy your first component in choreo